Kais3rP/react-text2speech/README.md

 -   Select voice type and language
 -   Optional methods to add Highlight tags during static generation of the page to speed up page loading.

+## Notes

+Since the speech engine behaves differently on mobile browsers or according to the selected language, there are some optimization workaround to prevent special characters like "/" or "-" to send out of sync the highlighting of text.
+There surely are some cases that have not yet been taken into account, if you are experiencing any problem you are kindly asked to open an issue.
+Stuff inside `<code>` tags won't be parsed and the engine is not going to read it, for the same reason stated above.

 ## Install

 ```bash